-Sixteen (16) Key Person Interviews were conducted during the planning process.
-The Interviews were an important method to engage with many different segments of the community across the county and to involve them in the development of this Plan.
+Sixteen Key Stakeholder interviews were conducted during the planning process.
+The interviews were an important method to engage with many different segments of the community across the county and to involve them in the development of this Plan.
 Interviews were conducted with elected officials, health care professionals, service providers, local/regional agency representatives, trail users, and residents.
-The following 7 questions were asked:
+The following questions were asked: